 Al Hirt, musician, trumpet, jazz, pop, and swing.
 He had million-selling recordings of “Java” and the accompanying album Honey in the Horn (1963), and for the theme song to The Green Hornet.
 His nicknames included “Jumbo” and “The Round Mound of Sound.”
 He had a day gig as a”Roach Man along Pete Fountain in the 1950’s.

-His-tree (History) of New Orleans – Man we got some history since the spring of 1718, when this French dude, Jean-Baptiste Le Moyne de Bienville, . came ashore at the first dry spot he could find after coming up what would soon be named the Mississippi River.
-They wewrn’t there first.
+(Hiss-tree) – Man, we got some hiss-tree!
+In the spring of 1718, this French dude, Jean-Baptiste Le Moyne de Bienville, came ashore and founded da-sit-ee at the first dry spot he could find after coming up what would soon be named the Mississippi River.
+New Orleans was explored by French explorers Cavelier, sieur de La Salle, in 1682 and later Bienville, in 1699.
+Bienville established a settlement 1718 when he became governor of the French colony of Louisiana.
+The settlement was named Nouvelle-Orléans (New Orleans), in honor of Duc d’Orléans, (The Duke of Orleans).
+The original area of the city was a grid of 66 squares blocks which is today known as the French Quarter.
+They weren’t there first.
 About 2200 BC the Mississippi River deposited silt creating the delta which would be New Orleans.
 Native Americans were there first for about 1300 years before building mounds and earthworks in the area.
 Dey wuz dere back to at least 400 A.D.
 Yats came later.

 Historic Houses and Buildings